Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 A bounded chip is a tested chip.

-The verification gap.
-Modern instruction sets sit inside a 2³² address-shaped behaviour cloud.
-Decoders interact with mode bits, prefix layers, and field-level encoding tricks.
-The result: ATPG sampling becomes the only practical option, formal equivalence checking falls over past a depth of ~16–20, and coverage gaps live exactly where field interactions are densest.
-Every modern CPU project knows the shape of this curve.
-Most of them just absorb the cost.
+Modern instruction sets sit inside a 2³² behaviour cloud.
+ATPG sampling becomes the only practical option, formal equivalence checking falls over past depth ~16-20, and coverage gaps live exactly where field interactions are densest.
+Every modern CPU project knows this curve.
+Most just absorb the cost.

 The deeper truth: if your chip's behaviour cloud is 2³², you are already negotiating with the verification gap.
 Detronyx negotiates first.